michaelrsweet/pappl/doc/pappl-body.md

 The "subcmd\_name" and "subcmd\_cb" arguments specify a custom sub-command for the printer application along with a function to call.
-Since this printer application has no custom commands, we pass `NULL` for both.
+Since this printer application does not have a custom sub-command, we pass `NULL` for both.

 The "system_cb" argument specifies a callback for creating the [system object](#the-system).
 We pass `NULL` because we want the default